RainingSea/cese/project/website/SocialLearn/ce/ce_0/architect.md

 [CONTENT]
-"Implementation approach": "The web application 'SocialLearn' will be implemented using HTML for the frontend and Python for the backend.
-The application will consist of several pages including Registration, Login, Profile Management, Study Groups, Resource Sharing, and Messaging.
-Each page will be served by Python scripts that handle user interactions, read from and write to local text files for data storage, and render HTML templates for user interfaces.",
+"Implementation approach": "The 'SocialLearn' web application will be developed using HTML for the frontend and Python for the backend.
+The choice of local text files for data storage simplifies the architecture, enabling easy file manipulation for storing user data, resources, and messages without the complexity of a SQL database.
+This approach ensures the application remains lightweight and efficient, suitable for a demo implementation.",

-"UI design":"The UI will consist of the following key components:\n1. **Registration Page**: A simple form with fields for username and password, and a submit button.\n2. **Login Page**: Similar to the registration page, with fields for username and password, and a submit button.\n3. **Profile Management Interface**: A form to update user interests and expertise, along with a save button.\n4. **Study Groups Interface**: A list of available study groups with join buttons next to each group.\n5. **Resource Sharing Section**: An area to upload and view educational resources, with input fields for resource title and link.\n6. **Messaging Feature**: A chat interface for users to send and receive messages within their study groups.",
+"UI design":"The application will feature the following key UI components: \n1. **Registration Page**: A form for users to enter their username and password to create an account. \n2. **Login Page**: A form for users to enter their credentials to access their account. \n3. **Profile Management Interface**: A section where users can create and update their profiles, specifying areas of interest or expertise. \n4. **Study Groups Interface**: A page displaying available study groups that users can join based on their learning objectives. \n5. **Resource Sharing Section**: An area for users to share and access educational resources like articles and courses. \n6. **Messaging Interface**: A simple chat interface for users to send messages to others in study groups. \n7. **Logout Functionality**: A button to log out and return to the Login Page. \nThese components will interact seamlessly, guiding users through registration, login, profile setup, and engagement with the community.",

-"Data Storage":"Data will be stored in local text files.
-The following files will be used:\n1. `users.txt` - Stores user credentials (username and password) and profile information.\n2. `study_groups.txt` - Contains information about available study groups and members.\n3. `resources.txt` - Stores shared educational resources.\n4. `messages.txt` - Contains messages exchanged in study groups.",
+"Data Storage":"Data will be stored in local text files, with different types of data organized in separate files.
+The following files will be created: \n1. **users.txt**: Stores user data including usernames and passwords.
+Each line will represent a user in the format 'username,password,interests'. \n2. **resources.txt**: Stores shared educational resources in the format 'title,url,description'. \n3. **messages.txt**: Stores messages exchanged between users in the format 'sender,receiver,message'.
+This structure allows for easy retrieval and management of user data, resources, and messages.",

-"File list": ["main.py","templates/login.html","templates/registration.html","templates/profile.html","templates/study_groups.html","templates/resources.html","templates/messaging.html","users.txt","study_groups.txt","resources.txt","messages.txt"],
+"File list": ["main.py", "templates/login.html", "templates/registration.html", "templates/profile.html", "templates/study_groups.html", "templates/resources.html", "templates/messages.html", "users.txt", "resources.txt", "messages.txt"],

 "Data structures and interfaces": " classDiagram
+    class Main {
+        -UserManager user_manager
+        -ResourceManager resource_manager
+        -MessagingManager messaging_manager
+        +main() str
+    }
+    class UserManager {
+        -List<User> users
+        +register(username: str, password: str, interests: str) bool +login(username: str, password: str) bool
+        +update_profile(username: str, interests: str) void
+    }
+    class ResourceManager {
+        -List<Resource> resources
+        +add_resource(title: str, url: str, description: str) void +get_resources() List<Resource>
+    }
+    class MessagingManager {
+        -List<Message> messages
+        +send_message(sender: str, receiver: str, message: str) void +get_messages(user: str) List<Message>
+    }
     class User {
-        -String username
-        -String password
-        -List<String> interests
-        +createProfile(username: str, password: str, interests: List<String>) void +updateProfile(interests: List<String>) void
+        -username: str
+        -password: str
+        -interests: str
     }
-    class StudyGroup {
-        -String groupName
-        -List<User> members
-        +joinGroup(user: User) void
-    }
     class Resource {
-        -String title
-        -String link
-        +shareResource(title: str, link: str) void
+        -title: str
+        -url: str
+        -description: str
     }
     class Message {
-        -String sender
-        -String content
-        +sendMessage(sender: str, content: str) void
-    }
-    class Main {
+        -sender: str
+        -receiver: str
-        +main() str
+        -message: str
     }
 ",
 [/CONTENT]